-Lucius Plautius Planchus, Moneyers of Imperatorial Rome 49-27 BC, Silver Denarius (3.93g, 22mm), struck at Rome 47 BC.
+Lucius Plautius Planchus, Moneyers of Imperatorial Rome 49-27 BC, Silver Denarius (3.93g, 22mm), Rome mint 47 BC.
 Obverse: Head of Medusa facing forward, “L PLAVTIVS” below.
-Reverse: Winged Victory stands right facing forward, her wings spread wide, conducting four rearing horses – a Roman interpretation of ‘Victory in a Quadriga’ by Nichomachus of Thebes, “L PLANCHVS” below.
+Reverse: Victoria stands right, head facing forward, her wings spread wide whilst conducting four rearing horses – a Roman interpretation of ‘Victory in a Quadriga’ by Nichomachus of Thebes, “L PLANCHVS” below.
 Sear-329; RSC Plautia-14-15a.
-Although with weak areas, this piece is struck with broad dies of stylistically pleasing design; some lovely underlying rainbow toning on reverse.
-Near Extremely Fine.

 Sold to a Brisbane Gentleman, and is now part of an extensive Ancient Roman Collection.

-Struck at Rome in 47 BC in the name of the Lucius Plautius Plancus, a Roman Republican moneyer, this Silver Denarius is a perfect example of Victoria on a numismatic piece – featured with her wings spread in full splendour, she conducts a triumphant quadriga in which she is often presented with.
-The unusual elegance displayed by the reverse has led many to believe it to be a re-interpretation of the famous artwork aptly named by the Romans as ‘Victory in a Quadriga’, a painting by the ancient Greek painter Nichomachus of Thebes in the 4th Century BC.
-It is strongly believed that ‘Victory in a Quadriga’ was in the possession of the Plancus family at the time this Denarius was struck, as the painting was moved to Rome, amongst many of Nichamachus’ other paintings, in 43 BC by L. Plautius Plancus’ brother, Lucius Munatius Plancus, during his victories in Gallia.
-Although the coin itself is captivating in its own right, the design is all the more important as the original painting has been lost to time; many of Nichomachus’ paintings are interpreted through the works of those that came after him.
+Struck at Rome in 47 BC in the name of the Lucius Plautius Plancus, a Roman Republican moneyer, this silver Denarius is a perfect example of Victoria on a numismatic piece – featured with her wings spread in full splendour, she conducts a triumphant quadriga, a symbol in which she is often presented with during the Republican period.
+The defining elegance displayed by the reverse design has led many to believe it to be a re-interpretation of the famous artwork aptly named by the Romans as ‘Victory in a Quadriga’, a painting by the ancient Greek painter Nichomachus of Thebes in the 4th Century BC.
+It is likely that this famous painting was in possession of the Plancus family, or at least witnessed first hand by the moneyer at the time of this denarius’ minting in 47 BC, as it was later moved to Rome by Lucius Munatius Plancus following his Gallic triumph in 43 BC.
+Although the coin itself is captivating in its own right, the design is all the more important as the original painting, much like the rest of Nichomachus’ work, has been lost to time.